 A safety cover is provided over the switches that direct power to the panel to prevent both shore power and generator power from being used simultaneously.
 For shore power operation, plug the outlet into the boat receptacle then plug into the dockside shore power outlet.
-On the boat AC panel, slide the cover let.
 On the boat AC panel, slide the cover down exposing the shore power breaker, and turn on the breaker to utilize shore power.